lekanadeyeri/Earth/README.md

-# Earth: Apple Aerial Web Viewer
+# EarthView: Apple Aerial Web Viewer

 This project is a minimalistic video player that randomly plays ultra high definition videos of beautiful locations around the Earth, sourced from **Apple Aerial screensaver videos**.
 It includes music playback from a radio stream, fullscreen toggling, and basic controls for skipping, pausing, and progress tracking.